pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS student guide - Secure cloud solutions.md

 - Identity: Authorization and Access for B2C and B2B scenarios
 - Secure Azure PaaS resources such as App Services web apps, Azure SQL from public endpoints
-- Secure your secrets,passwords, and application configuration data from code repositories to production
+- Secure your secrets, passwords, and application configuration data from code repositories to production
 - Use Azure Policies and Role Based Access Control (RBAC).

 At the end of this whiteboard design session, you will improve your knowledge of Authorization and access of developer resources.
 You will improve your knowledge of data encryption at rest and in transit.
 Learn how to keep solution secrets outside of source control.
 Learn about secret management and abstract key rotation away from applications and their developers.
 You will be able to better protect applications in the cloud from external threats by guarding public endpoints.
 Learn to give your applications access to secrets so development teams won't need to keep track or even know the actual secrets.